CASE STUDY

 Tanbark aims to solve the modern problem of plastic waste by leveraging Maine’s legacy of pulp and paper, using molded fiber packaging as a replacement for rigid single-use plastic.
 To date, Tanbark has been involved with each domain of the Roux Institute, a true testament to the level of talent and resources the Roux Institute is able to provide companies.

-The program accepts 10 startups each year to work on-site at the Roux Institute’s campus in Portland, Maine.
+We accept 10 startups each year to work on-site at the Roux Institute’s campus in Portland, Maine.
 Participants will collaborate with students, researchers, partners, and other entrepreneurs, fostering connections and synergies within our community.

-The program is divided into four phases:
+The program is divided into three phases:

 Your Story (3 months)

-After the Intensive, we tune down the pace to meet only once or twice per week.
+After the Intensive, we turn down the pace to meet only once or twice per week.
 This phase focuses on leadership and pitching, getting you comfortable in your role as founder and preparing you to speak to investors and other stakeholders.
 This phase culminates in our Venture Showcase, a pitch-event to celebrate your progress and re-connect you to our community.

 Build & Scale (6 months)